SanPen/GridCal/doc/rst_source/theory/topology_processing.rst

     The bus map is:
     bus_map = (-1, -1, -1, -1, 0, 1, 2, 3)

-Let's imagine that the grid has the following branch data:
+Now, consider the following branch data for the grid:

 +----------+----------+--------+
 | Name     | bus_from | bus_to |